GraveSEC-github/Security-Awareness/README.md

 ## Objective

 Hi!
 Things are just getting interesting, sseriously.
 My goal is to breifly elaborate the importance of having a professional understanding of security risks, vulnerabilities, policies, politics and soo much more.
+Primarlily, I'd like to tunnel our focus on the most commonly regconized frameworks today, NIST & SANS.

 ### Skills Learned